matias-bermudez/comision-69290/README.md

 - Per hand, three card-to-card matches are will be played.
 - Per hand, there is a "muestra".
 This card has a number and a suit (**Espada**, **Basto**, **Oro**, **Copa**).
 The suit powers up some cards with the same suit.
 - The player that wins two of the three card-to-card matches, wins one point.
-- If a player wins two points, that player wins the match.
+- If a player wins five points, that player wins the match.
 - Each player has ten seconds to play their turn.
 If that player doesn't play, the opponent wins the point.
+- The value of a hand, can be changed with "Truco".
+One player proposes to increase the value of the point, if the other player accepts, the value of the hand is two, else, if the player doesn`t aceppt, he loses the hand.
+- Each player has five seconds to accept the "Truco", after the proposes of the other player

 ### Cards Value
 Given the trump suit, the ranking of the cards from the strongest to weakest (2 of the trump suit being the strongest and the 4 of any suit except the trump suit being the weakest):